BlackGlory/extra-timers/README.md

 function setInterval(timeout: number, cb: () => unknown): () => void
 ```

-A wrapper for `globalThis.setInterval`, with the following differences:
+A wrapper for `setTimeout` instead of `globalThis.setInterval`,
+with the following differences:
 - Better order of parameters.
 - No function parameters binding.
 - The return value is the function to cancel the timer.